 Quick Start Guide#

-This quick start guide provides basic setup instructions to verify the commutator’s functionality.
+This quick start guide provides basic setup instructions to verify the commutator’s functionality – that it can accept turn commands through serial communication over its USB connection – without no additional hardware requirements or automated tracking features.
 By following these steps, you will be able to turn the commutator using keyboard presses from a Bonsai workflow.

 1. If you have not already done so,